-“I’m a natural dancer”
+“I’m a natural dancer” (Tango teacher)

 My very first tango teacher was an Argentinian who happened to also be an above average dancer.
 In addition to teaching he did performances in restaurants and at events.
 He taught in the standard way for the time: 8-step paso basico, ocho, cross, ganchos, etc. When a new tango teacher appeared on the local scene my teacher was not looking too happy.
 The other guy was not Argentinian.
 My teacher said that the other guy is academico whereas he himself is a natural dancer.
 I asked myself whether learning from a ‘natural dancer’ means that I will be a natural dancer as well, or whether having taken dancing lessons I’m destined to be forever ‘academico’.
 I reasoned that being a ‘natural’ dancer means that you don’t learn through classes but somehow just by dancing.
 The only thing that gave me hope was that the academico teacher seemed to do a lot of talking and explanation whereas my Argentinian teacher simply demonstrated the steps and there was not much explanation, mainly due to his limited English skills.